agentmodels/agentmodels.org/chapters/5c-joint-inference.md

 ### Formalization of Joint Inference
 We formalize joint inference over beliefs, preferences and biases by extending the approach developing in Chapter IV.
-In Equation (2) of that chapter, an agent was characterized by parameters $$(U, \alpha, b_0)$$.
+In Equation (2) of that chapter, an agent was characterized by parameters $$  \left\langle U, \alpha, b_0 \right\rangle$$.
 To include the possibility of time-inconsistent and Myopic agents, agents are now characterized by a tuple:

 $$
 \theta = \left\langle U, \alpha, b_0, k, \nu, C \right\rangle